Brian Kolfage: Guilty plea and sentence

 On April 21, 2022, Kolfage pleaded guilty to one count of conspiracy to commit wire fraud; one count of conspiracy to commit money laundering; and two counts of filing a false tax return (for failing to report the diverted income).
 A co-defendant, Andrew Badolato, also pleaded guilty to fraud.
 Shea had earlier been convicted, in an October 2021 trial.

 Pleading guilty, Kolfage acknowledged that he induced donors to contribute to the group "in part through the misrepresentation that I would not profit from We Build the Wall or take a salary or compensation", and that he "knowingly and willingly conspired to receive money from the donations."

 On April 26, 2023, U.S. District Judge Analisa Torres sentenced Kolfage to 51 months (4 years, 4 months) in federal prison, followed by three years of supervised release, and ordered him to forfeit $17,872,106, pay $2,877,414 in restitution.
 During the sentencing hearing, Kolfage expressed contrition, saying he was "disgusted, humiliated ... deeply sorry for" his crimes.
 Arguing for home incarceration, Kolfage's defense lawyers depicted him as merely a "symbolic leader" of the group, and cited his military service and expression of regret in arguing for a "home incarceration" sentence.
 In passing sentence, Torres called the scam "infamous" and said it injured not only the individual donors who were defrauded, but also the broader "body politic" because it produced "a chilling effect on civic participation in the political realm."

 Imprisonment

 On July 25, 2023, Kolfage started his sentence and was imprisoned as inmate 26978-017 at FMC Rochester (a Federal Medical Center Prison) in Rochester, Minnesota.
-Without any reduction in sentence or early release, he would have been released on January 25, 2027, however according to the Bureau of Prisons inmate lookup, his release date now shows April 20, 2026, with no reason for the earlier release (dates have changed at least five times since incarceration based on look BOP inmate lookup).
+Without any reduction in sentence or early release, he would have been released on January 25, 2027, however according to the Bureau of Prisons inmate lookup, he was no longer in custody as of March 6, 2026, with no reason for the earlier release (dates have changed at least six times since incarceration based on look BOP inmate lookup).
 Upon release, Kolfage will serve an additional three years of supervised release per his sentencing.
-In August 2025, Kolfage was administratively moved to Residential Reentry Management (RPM) in Orlando, Florida.
-It is not clear if he's incarcerated in RRM Orlando or if that is the location tracking his remaining time.
-Of note, he has recently started to post on social media, speculating that he has been released from typical imprisonment.